arvidn/libtorrent/trunk/docs/tuning.rst

 ========================

 In the case of a high volume seed, there are two main concerns.
 Performance and scalability.
-This transelates into high send rates, and low memory and CPU usage per peer connection.
+This translates into high send rates, and low memory and CPU usage per peer connection.

 file pool
 ---------

 libtorrent keeps an LRU file cache.
 Each file that is opened, is stuck in the cache.
-The main purpose of this is because of anti-virus software that hooks och file-open and file close to scan the file.
+The main purpose of this is because of anti-virus software that hooks on file-open and file close to scan the file.
 Anti-virus software that does that will significantly increase the cost of opening and closing files.
 However, for a high performance seed, the file open/close might be so frequent that it becomes a significant cost.
 It might therefore be a good idea to allow a large file descriptor cache.
 Adjust this though ``session_settings::file_pool_size``.

-Don't forget to set a high rlimit for file descriptors in yor process as well.
+Don't forget to set a high rlimit for file descriptors in your process as well.
 This limit must be high enough to keep all connections and files open.

 disk cache